Tenant FAQs

 How do I pay rent?

 Rent should be paid using the tenant portal.
-You can pay with automatic bank draft or login each month to pay with bank draft or credit card.
+You can pay with an automatic bank draft or login each month to pay with a bank draft or credit card.
+A percentage of the charge is added by the payment processor for those who use a credit or debit card.
+Paying with bank routing and account number is the smartest way to pay. -

 I want to get a pet.
-What do I do?
+What should I do?

-Please contact management by phone to discuss.
-Typically, a pet will require an additional security deposit and an increase in the monthly rent.
-Failure to contact management prior to acquiring a pet is a lease violation and could result in a financial penalty and/or eviction.
+You must contact management.
+Typically, a pet will require an addition to the security deposit and a monthly pet fee.
+Failure to contact management prior to acquiring a pet is a lease violation and could result in a financial penalty and/or eviction. -

 I want to move out, but my roommate wants to stay.
-What do I do?
+What should I do?

-My lease expiration is coming and I want to move out.
-What do I do?
+My lease expiration is coming, and I want to move out.
+What should I do?

-You should always provide notice at lease 30 days before you intend to vacate a property.
+You should always provide written notice at least 30 days before you intend to vacate a property. -

 Who is responsible for paying for repairs & maintenance requests?

 Generally, the owner of the property pays for repairs and maintenance.
 This is true for anytime that a repair is considered to be routine wear and tear on the property.
-In the event a repair is caused by tenant damage, the tenant will be responsible for the cost.
+In the event a repair is caused by the tenant by accident or negligence, the tenant will be responsible for the cost.
 Do not allow this to deter you from requesting maintenance.
 It is better to repair things quickly before they become bigger problems.
-Now or later could be the difference in an inexpensive repair and one that is very costly.
+Now or later could be the difference between an inexpensive repair and one that is very costly.